 Addressing the world’s most critical health challenges requires innovations that can work in diverse settings around the globe.

-The IU Center for Global Health and the Indiana Clinical and Translational Sciences Institute (CTSI) are accepting applications for reciprocal innovation demonstration and planning grants to foster innovative global health research partnerships and projects to improve the health and well-being of Hoosiers and people in resource-limited communities around the world.
+The Indiana Clinical and Translational Sciences Institute (CTSI) and the IU Center for Global Health are accepting applications for reciprocal innovation demonstration and planning grants to foster innovative global health research partnerships and projects to improve the health and well-being of Hoosiers and people in resource-limited communities around the world.

 In global health research, reciprocal innovation is a collaborative process to exchange lessons learned and co-develop technology and health innovations with mutual benefit to health partners in both low- and middle-income countries (LMIC) and the United States.